durmusayuksek/durmusayuksek/README.md

 # Durmus A. Yuksek

-I'm a sociologist and Data Science enthusiast who is interested in using machine learning algorithms in solving real-life problems
+I'm a sociologist and Data Science enthusiast who is interested in using machine learning algorithms to solve real-life problems

 ## Skills
 * 💻 PYTHON, HTML, CSS